Bluecoat Aspley Academy: Houses

-Extra curricular activities
+Extracurricular activities

 There are clubs and societies that run during lunch times and after the school day.
 The school participates in The Duke of Edinburgh's Award scheme, from Bronze to Gold.

-Owing to COVID-19, most extra curricular activities have been cancelled, to prevent mixing of social bubbles.

 The Wollaton Park Campus building was formerly the home to Cornerstone Church, a large independent evangelical church, who had their offices within the school and met at the school each Sunday.

-Once the BSF redevelopment began Cornerstone relocated to a new, purpose-built church on the site of the old MFI building on castle boulevard.
+Once the BSF redevelopment began, Cornerstone relocated to a new, purpose-built church on the site of the old MFI building on castle boulevard.

 In 2011, the girl band Parade visited the school and performed for a selection of special students.
 In 2012, Lucien Laviscount visited the Wollaton site.
-In 2015, Jermain Jackman visited and performed at the Aspley site to promote the National Citizen Service, or NCS, programme.
-To see the performance, all Wollaton and Beechdale students were escorted to the Aspley site for the afternoon.
+In 2015, Jermain Jackman visited and performed at the Aspley site to promote the National Citizen Service programme.
+All Wollaton and Beechdale students were escorted to the Aspley site to see the performance.

-The school day

-For many years the school operated on a two-week timetable to balance mre effectively the time spent on minority subjects.
-In September 2007, the school system switched to a single-week timetable format and reformatted the timing and length of the school day.
-The system of six fifty-minute lessons per day has been replaced by five one-hour lessons—a system previously used up until the mid-1990s but now with an extra lesson allocated after normal school time.
-In 2015, the school day was changed again with the regular day finishing at 15:00 instead of 15:15 and lunch now finishing at 13:00.
-Also, Thursday enrichment now starts at 14:00 with a fourth lesson before enrichment.
-Years 8, 9, 10 and 11 now leave at 14:00 on Thursdays.